 Discover Chicago in winter

-Hop on that airplane and discover Chicago during winter, with its festive streets, snowy parks, hot chocolate serving cafes, vibrant holiday markets, and interesting annual events like the Winter Wonder Fest and the Christmas Around the World at the Museum of Science and Industry.
+Hop on an airplane, discover these best winter events and attractions in Chicago, and make the most of your time.
+Enjoy the city’s festive streets, snowy parks, hot chocolate serving cafes, vibrant holiday markets, and interesting annual events like the Winter Wonder Fest and the Christmas Around the World at the Museum of Science and Industry.

 Get Trip101 in your inbox